NOTE – 22nd April 2023

 Save the file by pressing ctrl-x, then hit the Y key and then press enter.

 Now you’re ready to start the reflector using the command given at the end of the installation.
+We’re actually going to restart it because it may have started automatically after the installation completed.
+This restart ensures that any port changes are activated.

-sudo /etc/init.d/YSFReflector.sh start
+sudo /etc/init.d/YSFReflector.sh restart

 The next step is to register the reflector.
 Head over to the Reflector Registry site and click on Register Reflector.
 Enter the name and the description you used earlier but leave off the two character country code from the name.
 You need to put in the Host/IP-Address of your internet connection (NOT your Raspberry Pi).
 If you have a static external IP address, enter it here otherwise you will need to configure a dynamic DNS service.